 USES: Black Willow is useful for large living structures and coarse basketry; it has been used for furniture, cabinets, doors, boxes, barrels and toys; as a shade tree and to reduce water pollution as the roots intercept nutrients before they run off into streams and ponds from farmer’s fields.
 Great for stream-bank restoration projects as 2-4ft lengths 2-4in wide can be hammered into banks and root quickly to hold against erosion.
 Can be used in shelter belts to reduce wind or as a screen to hide undesirable objects/neighbors.
 It is used for firewood as it burns easily when dry and is great for getting a fire going.

-The foliage of the Black willow is typical willow shaped with saw-like (serrated) edges to the leaves
+The foliage of the Black willow has saw-like (serrated) edges to the leaves and stipules in Spring.

 Present in County

 Present in State

 Present but rare

 Distribution of Salix nigra in the US

 Map used by permission of Dr John Kartesz & BONAP

 below: Plants in the nursery with foliage is as graceful as any willow in our collection!

 Black Willow growing in/beside Lake Champlain VT.
 Are Willows moisture loving?